ghousseyn/phiber/README.md

   /*
    * For ajax requests the default behaviour is to disable the layout if there is any
    * along with action template unless the 'html' context is specified
-   * in which case only the action emplate is returned */ if($this->isAjax()){
+   * in which case only the action template is returned */ if($this->isAjax()){